Anthony Beauvillier: New York Islanders

 Following his rookie season, the Islanders officially named Doug Weight as their head coach.
 Beauvillier again made the Islanders' opening night roster to begin the 2017–18 season.
 At the age of 20, he was again the youngest player on the team and one of three players 21 or younger on the Islanders roster.
 Beauvillier began his sophomore season on a much slower pace than his rookie season.
 Through his first 32 games, Beauvillier had four goals and three assists.
 After suffering an injury during a game against the Dallas Stars on November 10, Beauvillier missed one game to recover before rejoining the lineup.
-Due to his decreased production, Beauvillier was re-assigned to the Islanders AHL affiliate, the Bridgeport Sound Tigers, for conditioning.
+Due to his decreased production, Beauvillier was reassigned to the Islanders AHL affiliate, the Bridgeport Sound Tigers, for conditioning.
 He played two games with the Sound Tigers, recording two goals, and was recalled on January 7 for a game against the New Jersey Devils as an emergency replacement for Josh Bailey.
 After scoring a goal in the 5–4 shootout win, he returned to the AHL while the Islanders were on their five-day break.
 Beauvillier returned to the Islander's lineup full-time following their break and immediately contributed to the lineup by scoring eight goals in his next seven games.
 Beauvillier continued to produce as the season continued and earned a spot on the Islanders' second line alongside Jordan Eberle and Barzal.
 He finished the season with 21 goals, becoming the second Islanders player aged 20 or younger to break the 20-goal plateau.